Chlamydia

 What is chlamydia?

-How do you catch chlamydia?
+How can you catch chlamydia?

 What are the symptoms of chlamydia?